martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 where each type is a distinct kind of identifier.

-For our purposes, an application service can be identified by a name or names carried in the subject field (i.e., a CN-ID) and/or in one of the following identifier types within subjectAltName entries:
+For our purposes, an application service can be identified by a name or names carried in one or more of the following identifier types within subjectAltName entries:

 * DNS-ID